obsidiansystems/ledger-app-tezos/README.md

 This section must be done regardless of whether you're going to be baking or only using the Tezos Wallet application.

-Please run, with a Tezos app (either Tezos Baking or Tezos Wallet will do) open on your device:
+Please run, with a Tezos app open on your device (either Tezos Baking or Tezos Wallet will do):

 ```
 $ tezos-client list connected ledgers